briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [`tmux`] so you can scrollback to previous output[^console] and copy/paste between multiple terminals.

-Start off with the first basic steps of:
+Start off with the first several steps:
 1. Set the keyboard layout if needed.
 1. Set the console font if desired (I like `Lat2-Terminus16` which is just [`terminus-font`]).
-1. Confirm you are running in UEFI mode.
+1. Confirm you are running in UEFI mode (unless you want to use BIOS instead).
 1. Confirm you have internet access.
 1. Enable NTP for the system clock.